sendz/sendyyeah-website/docs/mechanical-keyboards/setup-libraries.md

 ![Symbol Libraries](./_assets/symbol-libraries.png)

 - Click `Folder` at bottom left with `Add existing library to table` hint
-- Browse your downloaded file, select any file with `.kicad_sym` file extension
+- Browse your downloaded file, select any file with `.kicad_sym` or `.lib` file extension
 - Click `OK`

 ### Footprint Libraries